Community

 Blue Star Project

-DeNA and Roche Diagnostics, a leading company in diagnostic reagents and equipment for clinical testing, have launched the Blue Star Project, which aims to increase the cervical cancer screening rate.
+The Blue Star Project aims to increase the cervical cancer screening rate.
 The City of Yokohama, Kanagawa Prefecture, is a model city for the awareness campaign, as DeNA has concluded the "I☆YOKOHAMA Agreement," a comprehensive partnership agreement with the city.

 In Japan, cervical cancer has continued to impact younger and younger women, including women in their 20s.
 Despite this, the screening rate for all ages is only about 40%, compared with a rate of 70 - 80% in North America and Europe.